 In his recent treatise on the contra-capitalist corporation, Enron Ascending: The Forgotten Years, Robert Bradley Jr. details how politically dependent firms also are prone to strategically deceive their counter-parties (commit philosophic fraud) and cut corners (practice imprudence).
 Bradley’s case study is the late Enron, but a living example is Georgia Power Company.

-We are now in the 19th six-month proceeding at the Georgia Public Service Commission (PSC) to approve incremental construction costs for the Vogtle nuclear plant (Units 3 & 4).
+We are now in the 19th six-month proceeding at the Georgia Public Service Commission (PSC) to approve incremental construction costs for the Vogtle nuclear plant (Units 3 & 4), a 2,234 MW addition.
 The PSC staff is again casting doubt on whether the official schedule and budget can be met.

 Each time before that staff has raised such questions they were later proven right.
 Georgia Power’s obvious strategy is to delay the bad news until they get more sunk cost behind them.
 The actual construction is about 60% complete; and Georgia Power, as always, says the schedule and budget projections are “challenging.”